 4 Factors that Impact Network Bandwidth

 The same holds true for your network—it’s only as good as the planning that goes into it.
 Different types of applications require different network bandwidth levels.
-Each task completed using your network takes up network bandwidth, with many bits per second traveling across the network.
-Knowing and how much bandwidth each application uses is key to ensuring the functionality, reliability and speed of your network.
+Each task completed using your network requires bandwidth, with many bits per second traveling across the network.
+Knowing how much bandwidth each application uses is key to ensuring the functionality, reliability and speed of your network.

 The data rate supported by your network bandwidth is typically expressed in “bps” (bits per second) or “Bps” (bytes per second).
-Your network bandwidth determines your network’s capacity to support what you do, and is impacted by the design principles of your structured cabling system.
+Network bandwidth determines the network’s capacity to support key business activities and transactions and is impacted by the design principles of the structured cabling system.

-As data rates increase, so do our bandwidth requirements.
-For speeds of 1 Gbps, Category 5e and Category 6 cabling were sufficient; when 10 Gbps came along, Category 6A cabling addressed bandwidth and external noise requirements.
-But now with 2.5 Gbps and 5 Gbps on the scene, which cabling system should you choose?
-Here are some factors to take into consideration.
+As data rates increase so do bandwidth requirements.
+For speeds of 1 Gbps, Category 5e and Category 6 cabling are sufficient but what about for 10 Gbps?
+Category 6A cabling addressed bandwidth and external noise requirements however, with 2.5 Gbps and 5 Gbps on the scene, which cabling system is the right one?

-What will your users be doing on the network?
-Streaming high-definition audio?
-Just sending emails?
-Creating and sending huge medical imaging files?
-Using online software to edit hours of video footage?
-Knowing your applications and the number of bytes per second they each send across the network makes a difference: even though it may seem counterintuitive, 500 people who send email all day may not require as much network bandwidth as 50 users who stream and download video and conduct videoconferencing calls.
+What are users doing on the network—streaming high-definition audio, sending emails, creating and sharing large imaging files or using software to edit hours of video footage?
+Knowing what applications and the number of bytes per second they each send across the network makes a marked difference.
+Although it may seem counterintuitive, 500 people sending email all day may not require as much network bandwidth as 50 users streaming and downloading video and conducting videoconferencing calls.

-Once you know your application bandwidth, you need to know the bandwidth capabilities of your cabling infrastructure.
-For example, if users regularly interact with bandwidth-intensive technology, such as 4K content, the cable needs to be able to support it.
-Category 6A cabling, for example, can handle the performance demands of 10G Ethernet (10GBASE-T) up to 500 MHz over a maximum distance of 100m.
+Once applications and bandwidth requirement are defined, the next step is to understand the bandwidth capabilities of the cabling infrastructure.
+If users are regularly interacting with bandwidth-intensive content, the cabling infrastructure must be designed to support it.
+Category 6A cabling for example, can handle the performance demands of 10G Ethernet (10GBASE-T) up to 500 MHz over a maximum distance of 100m.

 Near-end crosstalk (NEXT) is a measure of unwanted signal coupling from one pair to another at the near (closest) end of the cabling.
 NEXT is measured at the same end of the link/channel where the signal is sourced.
 Measured in decibels (dB), the higher the NEXT in dB, the greater the cable’s ability to reject crosstalk at its local connection.

-Category 6A provides a higher margin above minimum requirements of 1 Gbps Ethernet for alien crosstalk parameters and performance of in-channel test parameters above 250 MHz.
+Category 6A provides a higher margin above minimum requirements (1 Gbps Ethernet for alien crosstalk parameters and performance of in-channel test parameters above 250 MHz).
 With higher frequencies required to support 2.5GBASE-T, 5GBASE-T and 10GBASE-T applications, crosstalk between cables—not just within them—is now a concern.
-Your NEXT levels might be okay above 250 MHz, but alien crosstalk will negatively impact cable performance – which is why Category 5e and Category 6 cabling can’t be used for data rates above 1 Gbps without worry.
+NEXT levels may perform okay above 250 MHz however, alien crosstalk will negatively impact cable performance, which is why Category 5e and Category 6 cabling can’t be used for data rates above 1 Gbps without concern.

-To control noise and crosstalk at higher frequencies while providing adequate network bandwidth initially meant that Category 6A cables (with frequencies of 500 MHz) had to be up to 50% larger than Category 6 cables to accommodate twists that minimize crosstalk.
-This large size limited the number of cables that fit into a cable trays or runways.
-Today’s newer Category 6A cables, however, have reduced cable diameter closer to that of Category 6 cables.
+To control noise and crosstalk at higher frequencies while providing adequate network bandwidth initially required Category 6A cables (with frequencies of 500 MHz) be up to 50% larger than Category 6 cables to accommodate the twists that minimize crosstalk.
+The larger size limited the number of cables that could be accommodated in cable trays or runways.
+Newer Category 6A Cables have reduced cable diameter, closer to that of Category 6 cables.

-Very similar to NEXT, far-end crosstalk (FEXT) is also measured within a channel.
-Instead of being measured at the closest end of the cabling, it’s measured at the far end of the channel.
-FEXT isn’t typically talked about much on its own; because signals decrease in strength over distance, it doesn’t provide very helpful information.
+Similar to NEXT, far-end crosstalk (FEXT) is also measured within a channel—rather than being measured at the closest end of the cabling, it’s measured at the far end of the channel.
+FEXT isn’t typically covered on its own as signals decrease in strength over distance and it doesn’t provide very helpful information.

-From FEXT, however, information like equal-level far-end crosstalk (ELFEXT) or attenuation to crosstalk ratio far-end (ACRF) can be extracted to measure characteristics like power sum ACRF (PSACRF).
-As with near-end crosstalk, far-end crosstalk between cables at higher frequencies—not just within them—is now a concern.
-Similar to NEXT performance, your FEXT levels might be okay above 250 MHz, but alien crosstalk will negatively impact cable performance—which is why Category 5e and Category 6 cabling can’t be used for data rates above 1 Gbps without worry.
+From FEXT however, information such as equal-level far-end crosstalk (ELFEXT) or attenuation-to-crosstalk ratio far-end (ACRF) can be extracted to measure characteristics including power sum ACRF (PSACRF).
+As with near-end crosstalk, far-end crosstalk between cables at higher frequencies—not just within them—is a concern.
+Similar to NEXT performance, FEXT levels might be acceptable above 250 MHz however, alien crosstalk will negatively impact cable performance—which is why Category 5e and Category 6 cabling shouldn't be used for data rates above 1 Gbps without performance concerns.

-The same rules apply here – Category 6A cabling is designed to better control noise and crosstalk, but initially had to be bigger in diameter to do so.
-Newer cabling systems have reduced this problem, opening up the opportunity for LANs to improve network bandwidth through Category 6A cable.
+The same rules apply—Category 6A cabling is designed to better control noise and crosstalk and newer cabling systems have reduced the size issue opening up the opportunity for LANs to improve network bandwidth with Category 6A cable.